The Mammalian Excretory System: Anatomy and Function

 5. Mammary glands: are found in the breast of female mammals.
 They are specialized sweat glands that secrete milk during lactation.

-It is not actually a part of the skin but it binds the dermis to underlying organs.
+Description: The deepest layer of the skin, located beneath the dermis.
+It connects the skin to underlying tissues and organs.
 It is connective tissues composed of adipose cells.
 This layer stores fats, insulates and cushions the body and regulates temperature.

 1. Protection